HeiderCarlos/heidercarlos.github.io/_pages/portfolio.md

 layout: portfolio
 permalink: /portfolio/
 title: portfolio
-description: Since most of my work is under NDA, I cannot discuss it or give much details here.
+description: Since most of my work is under NDA, I cannot discuss it here.
 I have translated manuals, financial reports, software and articles.I will list here my subtitlings, my website contributions and newsletters.
 Notice, however, that many websites for which I have contributed extensively in the past are now offline, like MeioOrc and AnimeHaus.
 nav: true
 nav_order: 7